 When Should I Reach out for a Permit?

-• For Reserved Site-Specific Ceremonies: The application period for this type of permit is from Friday, May 10, 2024, through Sunday, October 20, 2024.
-For this year, the permit process began accepting permits back in December 2023 for the dates above.
-For 2025, the date will be announced sometime in the fall of 2024.
-Usually the park's website and Instagram page announces when they start accepting permit applications, so be sure to follow them there too to get first picks of your top location.
+For Reserved Site-Specific Ceremonies: The application period for this type of permit starts December 16th, at 8:00 am MST for ceremonies in the dates of Friday, May 16, 2025, through Monday, October 13, 2025.
+Usually the park's website and Instagram page announces when they start accepting permit applications, so be sure to follow them there too!

 How Much Does a Permit Cost?